jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/products/melts.md

 ### Development Environment

 Follow the steps
-at the [Development Environment](/development/setup) section of our documentation.
+in the [Development Environment](/development/setup) section of our documentation.

 When prompted for an AWS role, choose `dev`, and when prompted for a Development Environment, pick `melts`.